sigp/lighthouse/book/src/help_bn.md

           engine for payload construction. [default: 8]
       --builder-header-timeout <MILLISECONDS>
-          Defines a timeout value (in milliseconds) to use when fetching a block header from the builder api. [default: 1000] --builder-profit-threshold <WEI_VALUE>
+          Defines a timeout value (in milliseconds) to use when fetching a block header from the builder API. [default: 1000] --builder-profit-threshold <WEI_VALUE>
           This flag is deprecated and has no effect.
       --builder-user-agent <STRING>